On the Pernicious Myth of the Free Market

 *Another one of my pet peeves is the term “conservative” — which, IMHO, is in American politics a spinner’s term to describe people and views who are neither conservative in the formal sense of the term, nor connected to history in any way that resembles what traditionalists assert as the wellspring of their views.
 They are instead authoritarian (hence the right) and willing to do enormous damage to the polity to achieve authoritarian power — the radical part.

-Image: Henri Rousseau, “Combat between the tiger and the buffalo,” after 1891.Explore posts in the same categories: economics, Fundamentalisms, Uncategorized, words mattter comment below, or link to this permanent URL from your own site.
+Image: Henri Rousseau, “Combat between the tiger and the buffalo,” after 1891.economics, Fundamentalisms, Uncategorized, words mattter comment below, or link to this permanent URL from your own site.